 Re-evaluation: Contact your CST case manager to talk about any evaluations that need to be completed and to change your child’s disability classification (at age 5).

-In the year that a child turns 14 years old, the IEP team should begin to discuss transition plans for an individual.
+In the year that a child turns 14 years old, the IEP team should begin to discuss transition plans.
 See Transition Planning for more information.

-The IEP will be reviewed and a new IEP will be developed.
-These meeting often happen simultaneously.
+The IEP will be reviewed, and a new IEP will be developed.
 Parents have the opportunity to provide significant input into the new IEP by providing information to be included in the “Parental Concerns” section of the Present Levels of Academic Achievement and Functional Performance (PLAAFP).
-Additionally parents may also contribute to the development of goals and objectives designed to address the areas of concern presented in the PLAAFP.
+Additionally, parents may also contribute to the development of goals and objectives designed to address the areas of concern presented in the PLAAFP.